 Managing a hospital WiFi network can be a complex process, as there are many important things to consider, and the coverage area is typically quite large.
 It is important to have accurate floor plans to help your engineers design an accurate wireless network solution, which will improve the management of your network down the road.

 If you have multiple buildings in your hospital network that are in need of coverage, then you will need detailed information about each to ensure reliable network connection for all of your users and devices throughout the day.
 The number of buildings and floor have a major impact on your design and can make it more difficult to manage, as there could be thousands of APs across a large area.
 This could make identifying and troubleshooting WiFi problems difficult for even the most seasoned IT technician.

 Another complexity of managing hospital WiFi is the need for roaming.
 Faculty, staff and patients move about your wireless environment, sometimes rather quickly or continuously.
 This creates a high demand for your access points, which must work together to pass of devices from one AP to the next as you move about the coverage area.

 When designing your wireless network, it is important to have the right number of access points in the right locations to improve roaming and lessen the chances of performance issues.
 This is the first step in creating a network that is easier to manage.

 Timing.
 It can be the difference between love at first sight and heartbreak.
 The difference between a home run and a strike out.
 The difference, potentially, between life and death.

 Want to learn more?
-Schedule a meeting with one of our WiFi specialists who can answer any questions you may have about wireless network designs from SecurEdge.
+Get in touch with one of our WiFi specialists who can answer any questions you may have about wireless network designs from SecurEdge.